SiddharthOza00/US-States-guessing-game/README.md

 **#Requirements-to-run-the-code**

-1)You need python 3.9 or higher interpreter to run the code
+1)You will need python 3.9 or higher interpreter to run the code

 2)The code is written in PyCharm